ramongallego/demultiplexer_for_DADA2/README.md

 # demultiplexer_for_DADA2
 If you want to use DADA2 with libraries created by adding adapters through ligation and with two levels of adapters - see banzai (github.com/jimmyodonnell/banzai) - you need to demultiplex samples before pairing both ends.

 This script will look for your adapters and pcr primers on your reads, and return 4 fastq files per unique sample: Fwd.1, Fwd.2, Rev.1 and Rev.2.
-At this stage is not clear to me how to proceed with the dada2 analysis: I'll sort this out soon.